ogfunkycold/Simple-deploy-web-application-on-Kubernetes-using-AWS-Cloud-9/README.md

 ## Scenario
 Any containerized application typically consists of multiple containers.
 There are containers for the application itself, a database, possibly a web server, and so on.
 During development, it’s normal to build and test this multi-container application on a single host.
 This approach works fine during early dev and test cycles but becomes a single point of failure for production, when application availability is critical.

 In such cases, a multi-container application can be deployed on multiple hosts.
 Customers may need an external tool to manage such multi-container, multi-host deployments.
-Container orchestration frameworks provides the capability of cluster management, scheduling containers on different hosts, service discovery and load balancing, crash recovery, and other related functionalities.
+Container orchestration frameworks provide the capability of cluster management, scheduling containers on different hosts, service discovery and load balancing, crash recovery, and other related functionalities.
 There are multiple options for container orchestration on Amazon Web Services: Amazon ECS, Docker for AWS, and DC/OS.

 Another popular option for container orchestration on AWS is Kubernetes.
 There are multiple ways to run a Kubernetes cluster on AWS.
 This multi-part blog series provides a brief overview and explains some of these approaches in detail.
 This first post explains how to create a Kubernetes cluster on AWS using kops.